Frequently Asked Questions

-Any company fitting the SMI membership criteria can join.
+Organizations of any size fitting the SMI membership criteria will be considered.
 In fact, the tiered membership structure was designed specifically to allow smaller companies the opportunity to be part of the SMI collaborative process and environment.

 What initiatives are being worked on at SMI?